FreshRSS/Extensions/xExtension-LlmClassification/README.md

 1. A new article arrives in FreshRSS
 2. The extension checks if tag classification is enabled and the article matches the configured search filters
 3. The user prompt is built by replacing placeholders with article data
-4. The LLM API is called with the system prompt and the user prompt
+4. For updates of previously-classified articles, the new prompt is compared against the stored hash; if unchanged, the previous tags are restored and no API call is made
-5. The returned tags are validated (prefix prepended, whitelist enforced) and applied to the article
+5. Otherwise, the LLM API is called with the system prompt and the user prompt

-## Changelog
+6. The returned tags are validated (prefix prepended, whitelist enforced) and applied to the article

-- 0.1: Initial version
+7. The prompt hash is stored along the entry